-You want to use QR Codes in your new print media campaigns.
-But you’re not sure which is the right QR Code generator for you?
-A quick Google search will give you so many options—how do you choose the best QR Code generator?
-This guide will definitely help you.
+You know that use of QR Codes is growing everyday across the globe.
+And also across most industries, particularly marketing.
+So you have decided to use QR Codes in your latest print media campaigns.
+But you’re not sure which is the right QR Code generator?
+A quick Google search will give you many options—how do you choose the best QR Code generator?
+This guide will help you.

 We have divided this guide into two sections:

 - Features of a good QR Code Generator